MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 If you are an educator, a student, or quantum enthusiast, Azure Quantum is a great tool for teaching quantum computing and quantum applications.
 You will broaden your learning through the access to the most diverse set of quantum technologies, learn the basics of quantum computing and the quantum programming language Q#, and discover the areas where quantum computers have the potential to make a big impact.
 In addition to using the default USD 500 in Azure Quantum Credits for a class project, an [Azure for Students](https://azure.microsoft.com/free/students/) account will jumpstart the learning journey with an additional USD 100 in traditional Azure credits.

-## Why use quantum computing?

-Quantum computers harness the unique behavior of quantum physics—such as superposition, entanglement, and quantum interference—and apply it to computing.
-This introduces new concepts to traditional programming methods.
-Quantum effects empower quantum computers for calculating exponentially more information and solve more complicated problems.
-When designed to scale, quantum computers will have capabilities that exceed today's most powerful supercomputers.

-With Azure Quantum, you can make use of the advantages of quantum computing today in a full-stack open cloud ecosystem with access to software, hardware, and pre-built solutions.
-Azure Quantum offers two types of solutions: quantum computing and optimization.

-### Quantum computing

-If you aim to simulate quantum mechanical problems, such as chemical reactions, biological reactions, or material formations, quantum computers work exceptionally well because they use quantum phenomena in their computation.
-Quantum computers can also aid to speed up progress in diverse areas such as financial services, machine learning, and unstructured data searches, where lots of calculations are needed.

-With Azure Quantum, researchers and businesses can use quantum computing to model complex scenarios in risk management, cybersecurity, network analysis, data search, vaccine development, or materials science.
-To learn more about how you can use quantum computing and quantum algorithms, see [Understanding Quantum Computing](xref:microsoft.quantum.overview.understanding).

-### Optimization

-Optimization is the process of finding the best solution to a problem given its desired outcome and constraints.
-Complex optimization problems exist across every industry: vehicle routing, supply chain management, scheduling, portfolio optimization, power grid management, and many others.
-Solving these real-world problems results in high-value benefits, such as reduced costs, accelerated processes, or reduced risks.

-In Azure Quantum, you can already implement optimization problems to run on various classical computing silicon solutions, such as CPU, FPGA, GPU, or custom silicon, faster than many other classical optimization techniques.

-On the other hand, simulating the quantum effects on classical computers has led to the development of new types of quantum solutions. **Quantum-inspired optimization** algorithms exploit some of the advantages of quantum computing on classical hardware, providing a speedup over traditional approaches.

-Azure Quantum gives you access to a broad set of state-of-the-art quantum-inspired optimization algorithms developed by Microsoft and its partners.

-To learn more about the optimization solutions in Azure Quantum, see [What is optimization?](xref:microsoft.quantum.optimization.concepts.overview.introduction).

 ## Resource estimation in quantum computing